Boston Metro Guide

 Chinatown

 Tufts University School of Dental Medicine.
 High-volume public clinic; the largest of the three Boston schools by patient throughput.
-Wait list 6 to 10 weeks.
-All-four case typically $850 to $1,500.
+Expect a wait list; fees are set per case and are typically well below private practice.
+Confirm directly with the clinic.

 School information →BU Goldman SDM